 Here are the general rules of thumb I follow:

-- If you’re using salt, use one teaspoon of salt for one pound of chicken breast.
+- When you’re using salt, use one teaspoon of salt for one pound of chicken breast.

 - If you’re using salty liquid (like soy sauce), ½ cup for one pound of chicken and skip additional salt.

-- If you’re using a spice blend that contains salt (like homemade taco seasoning), use 1 tablespoon and skip the additional salt.
+- When you’re using a spice blend that contains salt (like homemade taco seasoning), use 1 tablespoon and skip the additional salt.

-Here are a few flavor combinations that I came up with:
+I’ll share a few flavor combinations that I came up with.